refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 The draft release workflow is a manual workflow which will create a release branch from `develop`.

-It will extract the version from `build.gradle` to know which version is being released.
+To determine the version number to be released, it will extract the latest version number from `CHANGELOG.md` and increment it depending on the release type selected.

 This workflow takes care of the following:

 - Creating the release branch.
 - Updating the changelog on this release branch.
-- Updating the version number in `build.gradle` to the next Semver version number on this release branch.
 - Creating a pull request merging the release branch into `main`.

 ### Publish release